 Evolution of Public Contracts

-- All Public Contracts (APIs or protocols) SHOULD be documented.
+- All Public Contracts (APIs or protocols) SHALL be documented.

 - All Public Contracts SHOULD have space for extensibility and experimentation.